jpverkamp/blog/content/programming/wombat-ide/2012-04-13-wombat-ide-turtle-graphics.md

 {{< figure src="/embeds/2012/box.png" >}}
 ### Sierpinski triangle:
-Next, the traditional {{< wikipedia "Sierpinski triangle" >}}.
-This is based on the {{< wikipedia page="L-system" text="L-systems Wikipedia" >}} page, using function calls for the recursive generating function.
+Next, the traditional [[wiki:Sierpinski triangle]]().
+This is based on the [[wiki:L-system|L-systems Wikipedia]]() page, using function calls for the recursive generating function.
 The original two inverse calls have been combined into the single loop, using the sign of the variable `d` to control which way the rotation is currently going.

 ```scheme
 (define sierpinski